White Label Wellness Programs (Private Label Wellness): Pros and Cons 2022

 That means you should be receiving constant updates and training on all the new applications and resources that are being developed.
 You should also have careful and comprehensive guidance and training on how to get the most out of your wellness program.

 Unlike most software users, you get a real person who is available to help with all your wellness questions, challenges, and problems.
-You will have challenges creating an effective wellness program.
+You will have challenges when creating an effective wellness program.
 When you do, your wellness support staff should be there.

 The “Cons” of Using a White Label Wellness Program

-With your own white label wellness program, you will get full control of your wellness program.
+With your own private label wellness program, you will get full control of your wellness program.
 You will offer employees a branded wellness experience.
 However, using a white label wellness program is not the best option for some employers.

 Despite the extremely low price, there are some times when using a white label wellness program might be a mistake.